 Rear Adm.
-Brent Scott, a native of Amarillo, Texas, entered active duty in 1992 after 12 years of civilian pastoral ministry.
+Brent Scott, a native of Amarillo, Texas, entered active duty in 1992 after twelve years of civilian pastoral ministry.
 He is a graduate of West Texas A & M University, and received a Masters of Divinity from Southwestern Baptist Theological Seminary and a Masters of Theology from Duke University.
-Scott is a graduate of the Naval War College where he holds a degree in National Security and Strategic Studies.
+Scott is a graduate of the U.S. Naval War College where he holds a degree in National Security and Strategic Studies.

-In his first senior tour, Scott was assigned as command chaplain to USS Ronald Reagan (CVN-76) and Commander, Carrier Strike Group (COMCARSTRIKGRU) 7 during two combat deployments in support of Operation Iraqi Freedom and Operation Enduring Freedom.
-He served as deputy fleet chaplain, U.S. Fleet Forces Command in Norfolk, Virginia, before being forward deployed as force chaplain U.S. Naval Forces Central Command and the fleet chaplain for U.S. 5th Fleet headquartered in the Kingdom of Bahrain, supporting Operation Iraqi Freedom, Operation Enduring Freedom and Operation New Dawn.
+In his first senior tour, Scott was assigned as command chaplain to USS Ronald Reagan (CVN-76) and Commander, Carrier Strike Group 7 during two combat deployments in support of Operation Iraqi Freedom and Operation Enduring Freedom.
+He served as deputy fleet chaplain, U.S. Fleet Forces Command in Norfolk, Virginia before being forward deployed as force chaplain U.S. Naval Forces Central Command and the fleet chaplain for U.S. 5th Fleet headquartered in the Kingdom of Bahrain, supporting Operation Iraqi Freedom, Operation Enduring Freedom, and Operation New Dawn.

 Scott assumed his current duty as the 27th chief of Navy chaplains on July 23, 2018.

 His personal awards include the Defense Superior Service Medal, Legion of Merit (two awards), Meritorious Service Medal (four awards) Navy Commendation Medal (two awards), and the Navy Achievement Medal (two awards).